 This easy one pot orange pot chicken recipe can be put together in only 45 minutes.
-It’s all done in one pot, making the whole thing a breeze.
+It’s all done in one pot, making the whole thing a breeze, and is one of our favorite cheap Instant Pot recipes.

 The dish beautifully matches the spice of the sriracha with the unmistakable tang of the orange juice and orange zest.
 Part of me feels like it shouldn’t work… but it does.